Six Thousand Extra Healthcare Professionals for Wales

-Over the next five years we will hold roadshows throughout Wales serving the dual purpose of promoting healthier lifestyles and promoting care careers.
+We would hold roadshows throughout Wales serving the dual purpose of promoting healthier lifestyles and promoting care careers.
 This will include going into schools and engaging with pupils.

 - Improve access to primary care by exploring incentives for GPs to practice in areas experiencing shortages.
 We will create more salaried GP posts and advanced nurse practitioners for areas that cannot attract the more traditional GP practice models.